mmmirrra/mmmirrra.github.io/_posts/2023-08-01-MultimediaSystem-overview.markdown

   - Multimedia data is diverse and has a large capacity, so it is not easy for general users to search for information.
   - HCI technology aims to improve the interaction between humans and computers easily and conveniently by enabling interactive manipulation of multimedia data input, processing, and control.
     - Graphical User Interface (GUI) technology
-      - Interface with graphics technology to provide user convenience
+      - Interface with graphics technology to provide user convenience.
       - Supports better user interaction using GUI technology.
     - Voice recognition technology, gesture recognition technology, etc.
 <br />